bparanj/coding-skill/_posts/2019-09-19-technical-interview-tips.md

 Oftentimes, you first read the code, then write a second version of the code.
 But you don't want you to erase the first one.
 You want both side by side for revising the code for the second version.

-## Tip #6 : Don't Get Discouraged
+### Tip #7 : Don't Get Discouraged

 A lot of developers get scared.
 After one phone interview, they stop interviewing.
 So don't get discouraged if you fail an interview, who cares, you have next year to do it again.
 You have many more companies to apply for a job.

-## Tip #7 : Don't Wait to Test
+### Tip #8 : Don't Wait to Test

-You should come up with interesting test cases yourself instead of holding out until the interviewer provides test cases that break your code.
+You should come up with good test cases yourself instead of waiting until the interviewer provides test cases that break your code.
+Walk through test cases.
+Use the “0, 1 and Many” items to catch any potential edge cases where your code might fail.

+Walking through your code is a great way to find any potential bugs.
 Your ability to proactively dry run test cases on your code to identify bugs is a key part of the evaluation.

-## Tip #8 : Master the Programming Language
+### Tip #9 : Master the Programming Language

 Knowing all language-specific data structures and libraries is useful during an interview.
 Create cheat-sheets of top non-trivial data structures/library functions that you can quickly review while practicing.